lurkio/One-Room/README.md

 **data out.bas** — A program in BBC BASIC that writes the game's init data to a file that will be read in by *oneroom.bas* every time the game (re)starts.

-**data out.bas** — A program in BBC BASIC to help you check that the datafile written by *data out.bas* is correct.
+**data in.bas** — A program in BBC BASIC to help you check that the datafile written by *data out.bas* is correct.